shlomisas/jstimer/README.md

 import {Timer} from 'jstimer';

-/* Will tick each 2 minutes, 4 times. */
+/* Will tick each 2 seconds, 4 times. */

 let timer = new Timer(2000, 4);